 - Taken undergraduate or graduate courses in a foreign language totaling not less than twelve (12) credits and received a GPA of not less than 3.00, or

 - Passed the P6 Thai examination of the Ministry of Education of Thailand, or

 - Passed a foreign language examination with a score equivalent to a 2+ on the ILR scale, or alternatively

 - Present documentation proving that they have been educated (secondary or post-secondary) in a language other than English.

 - Non-native speakers of English must have, within the last two years:

-- Passed the TOEFL with a score of 79 or greater on the internet based test, or 211 or greater on the computer-based test, or 550 or greater on the paper-based test, or
+- Passed the TOEFL with a score of 79 or greater on the internet-based test, or 211 or greater on the computer-based test, or 550 or greater on the paper-based test, or

 - Passed the IELT with a score of 6.5 or greater, or